Rajpratik71/Mycroft-core-documentation/user/pages/02.development/03.creating-a-skill/docs.md

 3rd party skills run in the same virtualenv mycroft runs in.
 So you may need to also `workon mycroft` and `pip install` any additional requirements.

-This makes skill distribution a simple task.
+Distribution of your skill is a simple task.

 - Zip the skills folder
   - `zip -r ./my_skill.zip ./my_skill`